-When creating a naming standard, you will need to resolve naming standard attribute conflicts between existing attributes and those in the naming standard.
+When creating or importing a naming standard, you will need to resolve naming standard attribute conflicts between existing attributes and those in the naming standard.

 You will also need to ensure that each naming standard is unique.